Chapter 20 Layers of abstraction

 @exchange_client.order_limit_sell(symbol, quantity, sell_price)

-As of now, we will deal only with the Exchange.Order structs instead a pair of Binance.OrderResponse and Binance.Order, we can simplify the existing two clauses of broadcast_order/1 into a single one(and remove the convert_to_order/1 function):
+As of now, we will deal only with the Exchange.Order structs instead of a pair of Binance.OrderResponse and Binance.Order.
+We can simplify the existing two clauses of broadcast_order/1 into a single one(and remove the convert_to_order/1 function):

 # /apps/naive/lib/naive/strategy.ex